 HDD External Drive

 I like the Seagate Backup Plus 4TB model.
 Seagate has long been a go-to name in external drives.
 The first external drive I ever bought for work was an old Seagate 32GB for my dinosaur desktop.
-At $120, it’s twice as much as the 64GB USB drive above, but 4 TB is enough space to store basically anything you’ve ever created in your lifetime.
+It costs about twice as much as the 64GB USB drive above, but 4 TB is enough space to store basically anything you’ve ever created in your lifetime.

 You may encounter faster “hybrid” models, which divide the read / write process across two drives working in tandem.
 However, the faster HDDs with two drives are twice as likely to fail, since there are twice as many drives enclosed.
 In my opinion, it’s worth sacrificing some speed to pick up more reliability and affordability.